Joselacerdajunior/find-it/README.md

 ### To run the project
 - To install the dependencies `npm install`

-- To run de project, make sure to start the Android or iPhone emulator `npm start`
+- To run the project, make sure to start the Android or iPhone emulator `npm start`

 ## Authors